 Speed, or covering a distance in a short period of time, also requires a high degree of muscular power to move fast.
 Speed will be important for the movement to contact (MTC) and MANUF events of the CFT.

 Training for speed has considerable overlap with building muscular power, especially when using resistance training.
-Varying your run-training sessions is also important to improve speed; training with only distance runs will only help your 3-mile time.
+Varying your run-training sessions is also important to improve speed; training with distance runs alone will only improve your 3-mile time.

 Cardiorespiratory endurance

-Cardiorespiratory endurance (CRE)—what you’re training when you do aerobic exercise—is the key area of fitness measured in the 3-mile run.
+Cardiorespiratory endurance (CRE)—the ability of the heart, lungs, and blood vessels to supply oxygen to muscles during sustained physical activity—is the key area of fitness measured in the 3-mile run.
 Although you’ll be tested on your ability to run 3 miles within the standard, activities like tennis, hiking, swimming, and biking can help improve your CRE.
-(In addition, they can make training more fun if you don’t like to run.)
-Adding variety can also make it easier to train if you have bad hips, knees, or ankles because it reduces the forces on those joints.
+(They can also make training more enjoyable if running isn't your preference.)
+Adding variety can also make it easier to train if you have hip, knee, or ankle pain because it reduces the forces on those joints.
 If you have nagging pain or injuries but you don’t have a profile exempting you from the 3-mile run, swimming, biking, and rowing are great ways to keep up your CRE.
-You should still run a couple times every 2 weeks, but it doesn’t need to be the focus of your training.
+You should still run a couple of times every 2 weeks, but it doesn’t need to be the focus of your training.

 Fueling for the PFT and CFT